“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 2. Functional Resume: Best for Career Changers & Freelancers

 A functional resume focuses on skills and accomplishments rather than work history.
-If you’re switching careers, have freelance experience, or gaps in your resume, this lets you highlight what you bring to the table without focusing on job titles.
+If you’re switching careers, have freelance experience, or have gaps in your resume, this lets you highlight what you bring to the table without focusing on job titles.

 Best for:

-- Freelancers juggling multiple projects
+- Freelance social media consultant juggling multiple projects

 - Career changers moving into social media